 Legislation Function Applicability Biodiversity Conservation Act 2016 (BC Act) This Act includes provisions for the Biodiversity Offsets Scheme, which establishes a framework to avoid, minimise and offset impacts on biodiversity from development and clearing.
 The Biodiversity Values Map identifies land with high biodiversity value that is particularly sensitive to impacts from development and clearing.
 This map and the Biodiversity Assessment Method are used to determine if certain thresholds are triggered and if the Scheme will apply to development.
-No threatened flora or fauna species listed under the BC Act and/or Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) were observed during the field survey within or in close proximity to Preliminary Works Site 1, and no clearing of native vegetation is proposed for construction and use of Preliminary Works Site 1.
-Therefore, the Biodiversity Offsets Scheme does not apply.
-The Biodiversity Assessment Method was used to conduct the field survey of the Preliminary Works Site 1.
+No threatened flora, fauna or ecological communities listed under the BC Act and/or Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) were identified during field surveys conducted within the Preliminary Works Sites.
+The Biodiversity Offsets Scheme does not apply.
 Biosecurity Act 2015 The NSW Biosecurity Act 2015 regulates pests, diseases and weeds in NSW.
-The primary object of the Act is to provide a framework for the prevention, elimination and minimisation of biosecurity risks posed by biosecurity matter, dealing with biosecurity matter, carriers and potential carriers, and other activities that involve biosecurity matter, carriers or potential carriers.
+The primary object of this Act is to provide a framework for the prevention, elimination and minimisation of biosecurity risks posed by biosecurity matter, dealing with biosecurity matter, carriers and potential carriers, and other activities that involve biosecurity matter, carriers or potential carriers.
 The project will implement hygiene, control or eradication measures to minimise the potential for the spread of weeds, pests and pathogens.
 Refer to Section 5.2.1.
 Waste Avoidance and Resource Recovery Act 2001 (WARR Act) The WARR Act establishes a hierarchy of waste management (avoid, recover, dispose) encouraging efficient use of resources and minimising waste.
-Waste materials generated during the Project will be managed in accordance with the principles of the waste management hierarchy referred to in the WARR Act.
+Waste materials generated during Stage 1 Project works will be managed in accordance with the principles of the waste management hierarchy referred to in the WARR Act.
 Waste Classification Guidelines (NSW EPA 2014) To help waste generators classify the wastes they produce, the NSW Environment Protection Authority (EPA) has developed Waste Classification Guidelines which are a step-by-step process for classifying waste.
-The Project will generate waste which will be classified and disposed of in accordance with the relevant legislation.
+Waste generated by the Project will be classified and disposed of in accordance with relevant legislation.
 Refer to Section 5.2.9 for measures to manage waste.
 AS1940: 2017 The storage and handling of flammable and combustible liquids Provides requirements for the planning, design, construction, and safe operation of all installations in which flammable or combustible liquids are stored or handled.
 Management measures for the storage and handling of flammable and combustible liquids e.g., petrol and diesel, in Section 5.2.7 have been developed in accordance with the standard.
 Australian Code for the Transport of Dangerous Goods by Road & Rail (2020) The Australian Dangerous Goods Code sets out the requirements for transporting dangerous goods by road and rail.
 The Code details the requirements for: • classification of substances • packaging and performance testing • use of bulk containers, IBCs, freight containers and unit loads • marking and placarding • vehicle requirements • segregation and stowage • transfer of bulk dangerous goods • documentation Management measures for the transport of dangerous goods e.g., diesel, in Section 5.2.7 have been developed in accordance with the code.

 Legislation Function Applicability safety equipmentprocedures during transport emergencies.
 Rural Fires Act 1997 The NSW Rural Fires Act 1997 (Rural Fires Act) facilitates the prevention, mitigation and suppression of bush and other fires in local government areas and parts of the State considered to be rural fire districts.
-The Project is located partially on Bush Fire Prone Land (BFPL).
-Preliminary Works Site 1 is on bushfire prone land (Vegetation Category 2).
+The Preliminary Works Sites are on bushfire prone land.
 The Project is required to take precautions to minimise the risk of bushfires starting or spreading on site.
 Refer to Section 5.2.7.